wlk/reactive-bitcoin-node/README.md

 sbt run
 ```

-## Commands
+### Commands

-Some of the API commands of the [original Bitcoin client](https://en.bitcoin.it/wiki/Original_Bitcoin_client/API_calls_list) are supported through the interactive shell.
+Commands can be run throught the shell.

 For example,